vslavik/winsparkle/README.md

 to your appcast file:

  - Sign: `bin\sign_update.bat Updater.exe dsa_priv.pem`
- - Add standard output of previos command as `sparkle:dsaSignature` attribute of `enclosure` node of your appcast file.
+ - Add standard output of previous command as `sparkle:dsaSignature` attribute of `enclosure` node of your appcast file.
  Alternatively `sparkle:dsaSignature` can be a child node of `enclosure`.